Rokk001/CineRipR/README.md

 For local development without installation, add the `src/` directory to `PYTHONPATH` or use `pip install -e .`.

 ## Configuration
 Create an `emby_extractor.toml` file (a starter version is included in the repository).
-Adjust the paths and retention settings to match your environment:
+Adjust the paths, retention settings, and optional tool overrides to match your environment:

 ```toml
 # emby_extractor.toml